rodrigoreyes79/forestPad/README.md

 ## Why "ForestPad"?

 Because each group of documents may be organized using one or more "trees" (hence, you end up building a "forest").
 Neat name, ah? :)

+# Installation
+1. Download and install node-webkit on your computer following the instructions at https://github.com/rogerwang/node-webkit#downloads.
+2. Make sure to add the node-webkit executable to your path.
+3. Download or clone the repository.
+4. Go to the src folder and execute "nw ."